AyuK03/Youtube_Channel_Performance_Dashboard/README.md

 The Data: https://www.kaggle.com/datasets/kenjee/ken-jee-youtube-data

 ## Overview
 This is the repo with my data science project on youtube channel performance analysis.
-I buildta dashboard using Kenn Jee YouTube data that I am planning to expand upon.
+I buildt a dashboard using Kenn Jee YouTube data that I am planning to expand upon.